JamesBream/PixelGram/README.md

         - Create a folder for the project, navigate to this folder using cd.
         - (cmd) git clone https://github.com/JamesBream/PixelGram.git

-The best way to learn how to use Git is probably by using this, despite it being tedious as f*ck. https://try.github.io/
+The best way to learn how to use Git is probably by using this resource https://try.github.io/

     - Install Python 3.5.x
-    - (cmd) pip install flask
+    - (cmd) pip3 install flask
-    - (cmd) pip install flask-mysqldb
+    - (cmd) pip3 install flask-mysqldb
+    - (cmd) pip3 install pillow

 No troubles?
 Awesome.